Arroyo Seco Weekend Giveaway

 It’s time to head out to Pasadena for the annual Arroyo Seco Weekend Festival.
-Whether you like Alanis Morissette, Neal Young, Kings of Leon, or Robert Plant, there’s something for everyone at this two day, fifteen band extravaganza.
-Watch the KTLA 5 News at 10p on Friday June 1st for your chance to win a pair of weekend passes and parking to the Arroyo Seco Festival at the Rose Bowl & Brookside Golf Course on Saturday June 23rd and Sunday June 24th.
+Whether you like Jack White, Neil Young, Alanis Morissette, Kings of Leon, or Robert Plant, there’s something for everyone at this two day, fifteen band extravaganza.
+Watch the KTLA 5 News at 10p on Tuesday May 29th, Wednesday May 30th or Thursday May 31st for your chance to win a pair of weekend passes and parking to the Arroyo Seco Festival at the Rose Bowl & Brookside Golf Course on Saturday June 23rd and Sunday June 24th.
 Don’t miss your chance to be a part of the concert event of the summer.

 Already have the code word?
 You can also enter below: